 '''

 (saved-errno) → exact-integer?

+(saved-errno new-value) → void?

+new-value : exact-integer?

 '''

-Returns the value most recently saved (in the current thread) after a foreign call with a non-#f #:save-errno option (see \fun and \cprocedure).
+Returns or sets the error code saved for the current Racket thread.
+The saved error code is set after a foreign call with a non-#f #:save-errno option (see \fun and \cprocedure), but it can also be set explicitly (for example, to create mock foreign functions for testing).